dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223light/README.md

 Of course, for this to work, your script has to be re-executed.
 So, script files in the `automation/jsr223` directory **CANNOT** use this functionality, as they are only executed ONCE by nature, when OpenHAB starts, or when they are created or modified (which is another way of saying deleted/recreated).
 **BUT**, you should also note that Rule inner working is different: your rule code is some kind of lambda, and so is always executed on the same instance.
 It means you can share information here between rules (as a field).

-You can also overwrite this default behavior for individual script by using the `@ReuseScriptInstance` annotation on the class level.

 Take note that it uses the compilation cache.
 So if your cache is not big enough (50 scripts by default), persistence of your fields values is not assured.